Vector bundles on Fargues-Fontaine curves

 The subring \(P_0\) of \(P\) is a field and \(P_1 \neq 0\).

-The multiplicative monoid
+The ring \(P\) is factorial and the multiplicative monoid

 \[ \left( \bigcup _{n=0}^\infty P_n \setminus \{ 0\} \right)/P_0^\times \]is generated by \((P_1 \setminus \{ 0\} )/P_{0}^{\times }\).